Medical Specialties in Korean Medicine

 The Korean system is efficient for addressing specific conditions quickly.
 The system gives patients direct access to specialists, such as orthopedic surgeons or cardiologists, for their medical needs.
 In short, it speeds up the healthcare process.

-Specialists and Korean National Insurance
+Specialists and the Korean National Insurance

 The widespread use of specialists in Korea is facilitated by its single-payer healthcare system and the emphasis on hospital-based care.
 Many large hospitals offer a full range of specialized services.
 This structure allows patients to access specialized care more rapidly.
 It also means that you will not find generalist options.
 Instead, you need to know the exact specialist you require when searching for medical care.